Chart Color Schemes

 Fisher is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Fisher's dwelling structure, as per the latest Census, consisted of 82.8% houses and 17.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+In Fisher, as per the latest Census evaluation, 82.8% of dwellings were houses while 17.2% comprised other types such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
 Home ownership in Fisher stood at 39.8%, with mortgaged dwellings at 40.0% and rented ones at 20.2%.
 The median monthly mortgage repayment was $2,354, higher than the Australian Capital Territory average of $2,080.
-Median weekly rent in Fisher was recorded at $415, compared to Australian Capital Territory's $450.
-Nationally, Fisher's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure in Fisher was $415, compared to the Australian Capital Territory's $450.
+Nationally, Fisher's mortgage repayments were significantly higher at $2,354 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing